marcelpinto/ship-flutter-template/README.md

 ## Upgrade the project

 ShipFlutter offers many other modules, like payments, notifications, chatbot powered by Vertex AI and more.

 You can upgrade the project by building a new version at [builder.shipflutter.com](https://builder.shipflutter.com) or directly purchasing a reduced whitelabel template [here](https://store.shipflutter.com/buy/16402094-1e68-4cb7-94e2-4c18c1057ea2?checkout%5Bdiscount_code%5D=EARLY50).

+> A discount of 50% is offered for limited time with `EARLY50` coupon.

 See it in action: